How to see Sulawesi

 The whole day of snorkeling and sunbathing.

-When it comes to snorkeling, it is possible only before 10 am and after 4 pm - at other time the tides are so low that it is dangerous (Gabriela tried and cut her foot on the reef).
+When it comes to snorkeling, it is possible only before 10 am and after 4 pm.
+At other times the tides are so low that it is dangerous (Gabriela tried and cut her foot on the reef).